alshedivat/al-folio/_book_notes/the-beginning-of-infinity.md

 Four fundamental disciplines, all necessary and interdependent
 - Quantum theory is the deepest language of physics in which all other theories are laid out
-- Evolution is the theory that explains how large objects - life and thought processes creating knowledge - can be understood in terms that do not follow from their low-level definitions in terms of physics (emergence)
+- Evolution is the theory that explains how large objects - life and thought processes creating knowledge that keeps itself in existence - can be understood in terms that do not follow from their low-level definitions in physics (emergence)
 - Computation is the theory of what processes in nature are independent of the material substance that they are embodied in
   - Turing’s universality of computation implies that a physical computer can simulate any physical reality
   - This is the best explanation for the fact that physical reality can be understood by itself: think of the collective of human brains and our tools (including computers) as the universal computer and our best explanations of physical reality as the simulation